timesize/monster-oop/01-front-end-basics/jquery-dom-manipulation/27-28/README.md

 jQuery often saves *you* a bunch of time.
 Because it's just JavaScript under the hood, some argue [you might not need jQuery](http://youmightnotneedjquery.com).
 It's always less efficient for the computer to execute jQuery (this often doesn't matter though) and it sometimes can be overkill, depending on what you're doing.

-Take a look at [this](http://bl.ocks.org/joyrexus/5322252) Comparison of jQuery and Vanilla JS</a>.
+Take a look at [this Comparison of jQuery and Vanilla JS](http://bl.ocks.org/joyrexus/7307312) .
 Here are some of the basic differences:

 **Selecting Elements**